dhruv-rank/angular-9-internationalization-example/README.md

 # Internationalization Example

-### 1 What Is Internationalization ?
+### 1 What Is Internationalization?

-  Internationalization is the process of making our app support various languages to extend the reach to a worldwide audience.Angular provides `ngx-translate` module to give support of **Internationalization** to our application.
+  Internationalization is the process of making our app support various languages to extend the reach to a worldwide audience.
+Angular provides the `ngx-translate` module to give support of **Internationalization** to our application.

-### 2 What Is Localization ?
+### 2 What Is Localization?

-  Localization is the process for translating the app to a particular language.
+  Localization is the process of translating the app to a particular language.

 ### 3 Project Dependency